Rise of Genghis Khan

-The rise of Genghis Khan involves the events from his birth as Temüjin in 1162 until 1206, when he was bestowed the title of "Genghis Khan" (sometimes "Chingis Khan"), which means something along the lines of "Universal Ruler" or "Oceanic Ruler" by the Quriltai, which was an assembly of Mongol Chieftains.
+The Rise of Genghis Khan involves the events from his birth as Temüjin in 1162 until 1206, when he was bestowed the title of "Genghis Khan" (sometimes "Chingis Khan"), which means "Universal Ruler" or "Oceanic Ruler" by the Quriltai, which was an assembly of Mongol chieftains.

 The Mongols prior to Genghis Khan

 The Mongols first appeared in the dynastic history of the Tang dynasty and were described as a branch of the Shiwei, who were vassals of the Göktürks from 553 to 745.
 The Shiwei lived in the Lesser Khingan Range until the 10th century when the Mongol component moved to the Argun River and became vassals of the Khitans.
 The Mongols continued moving west until they reached the Onon River and Kherlen River in the 11th century.

 Alternatively according to Mongol mythology, they were descended from a blue-grey wolf birthed by Heaven, and a fallow doe.
 Together they crossed a lake to reach Burkhan Khaldun where they gave birth to a human male.
 This human male, named Bat Tsagan, was the ancestor of all Mongols.
 In the 11th generation of Bat Tsagan's lineage, Dobun Mergen married a young woman named Alan Gho'a of the Khorilar.
 After Dobun Mergen died, Alan Gho'a gave birth to Bodonchar Munkhag, who founded the Borjigin clan.

 Bodonchar's great-great-grandson Kaidu was born sometime during the 11th century and was the first khagan who "ruled all the Mongols".
 His grandson Khabul Khan was invited to the Jin court at one point and in a drunken outburst, tweaked the Jin emperor's beard.
 The emperor initially decided to let Khabul go unpunished but changed his mind and ordered his officials to have Khabul captured.
 The Jin pursuers were ambushed and killed, and Kaidu died shortly after, depriving the Jin any chance of revenge.
+Chinese sources make no mention of this incident.

 From 1135 to 1147, the Mongols continuously raided Jin borders.
 The Jin retaliated and allied with the Tatars, who captured the new Mongol khan, Ambaghai of the Taichiud, under the pretense of making peace and handed him over to the Jin court.
 Before he was captured, Ambaghai managed to send a messenger back to his kinsmen, urging them to fight the Tatars to the death.
 Ambaghai was nailed to a wooden donkey and left to die.
 Around the time of Ambaghai's capture in the 1150s or 1160s, Khabul's grandson Yesugei abducted a Khongirad woman as his bride from the Merkits.
 He participated in a series of raids launched by Hotula Khan against the Tatars.
 Upon his return from one of these attacks, his wife gave birth to Temüjin, who would become Genghis Khan.